-The site administration team, district educational services division, and county support team all conduct a variety of walk through observations of classrooms throughout the school year.
+Findings Supporting Evidence The site administration team, district educational services division, and county support team all conduct a variety of walk through observations of classrooms throughout the school year.
 The focus of these walks is on growth and implementation of the instructional techniques upon which the staff is focused.
-These walks and the ensuing discussion provide the evidence of the positive effects of professional development and coaching.
+These walks and the ensuing discussion Meeting minutes PLC/department Common Formative Assessments provide the evidence of the positive effects of professional development and coaching.
 The teachers on assignment as academic coaches also provide support and feedback for teachers as they implement new and innovative instructional techniques.
+Previous CST results and future Smarter Balance Assessments